-If you have any questions, please feel free to contact your NCAA championships manager or Chad Laytham (chad.laytham@img.com) at IMG College.
+If you have any questions, please contact your NCAA championships manager or Chad Laytham (chad.laytham@learfieldimgcollege.com) at IMG College.

 Results

 During and at the conclusion of the competition, the host sports information director, media coordinator or designee is responsible for reporting official results to the NCAA official website.
 Please email a copy of results to ncaa-editorial@turner.com.
 Please be sure to submit all information in the following manner: